chef-boneyard/chef-web-docs-2016/includes_rspec/includes_rspec_syntax_context.rst

 .. code-block:: ruby

-   describe "cookbook_name::recipe_name" do
+   describe 'cookbook_name::recipe_name' do

-     context "when on Debian" do
+     context 'when on Debian' do
-       it "equals 2" do
+       it 'equals 2' do
          a = 1
          b = 1
          sum = a + b